brandur/sorg/content/nanoglyphs-drafts/007-civilization.md

 ---

-I'm finishing this edition on my way back to Canada for a welcome holiday break.
-Nature's delivered us a picturesque winter this year, with lots of snow on the ground but temperatures only a few degrees below zero.
+I'm back in Calgary for the break, and nature's delivered us a picturesque winter with lots of snow on the ground, but temperatures only a few degrees below zero.
 (A welcome surprise because December on the prairie can be cruel — I’m still reeling from a visit a few years ago where every day of my stay hovered at or below -30C.)

 ![Fish Creek in Calgary](/assets/images/nanoglyphs/007-civilization/fish-creek@2x.jpg)

-Hopefully everyone's got a few relaxation goals (hopes?) for the break if they're taking one.
+Hopefully everyone's got a few relaxation goals (wishes?) for their time off.
 Personally, I'm hoping to eat and drink plenty, and with any luck recoup a little creative energy.
-Happy holidays!
+Happy holidays, and see you in 2020.